githubmaxcs/githubmaxcs.github.io/portfolio/project1.md

 author: Maxwell Hanson
 ---

+## Introduction
-The goal of this project is to predict weather
+The goal of this project is to predict weather using data from the Dane County Regional Airport (Madison, WI).
+You can request the [data](https://www.ncdc.noaa.gov/cdo-web/search), and view the [documentation](https://www.ncei.noaa.gov/data/daily-summaries/doc/GHCND_documentation.pdf).